phamthanhsang-cs/phamthanhsang-cs/README.md

 On a journey to become an interesting person, bring this beautiful culture to everyone.

 ## Objective
-Get a mindset of Proactive Defending and be a part of y'all - one of the most interest field and people in this planet
+Get Proactive Defending mindset and be a part of y'all - one of the most interest field and people in this planet

 ## Skills